 Final Verdict: FluentCRM Free vs. Pro

 FluentCRM is a wonderful plugin with incredible marketing automation functionalities.
 The plugin works as a native WordPress plugin.
-So you’ll never have to leave your WordPress dashboard for sending out email campaigns, setting up email sequences and marketing automation, or just to manage and view contacts and email analytics.
+So you’ll never have to leave your WordPress dashboard for sending out email campaigns, setting up email sequences and marketing automation, or just managing and viewing contacts and email analytics.

 On the other hand, the Pro version is a complete marketing automation platform with some of the most desired marketing automation features.
-With the integrations and advanced functionalities that comes with FluentCRM Pro, any business would have no problem automating their business on WordPress.
-Offered at a flat and affordable price, FluentCRM really is a game-changing marketing automation plugin for WordPress.
+With the integrations and advanced functionalities that come with FluentCRM Pro, any business would have no problem automating their business on WordPress.
+Offered at a flat and affordable price, FluentCRM truly is a game-changing marketing automation plugin for WordPress.

 Both free and Pro versions of FluentCRM are very capable in terms of features.
 But we believe that everyone’s needs are different.
 And to get the best value out of a FluentCRM, you now have all the data to choose the right product for your business.

-So that concludes our comparison on FluentCRM free vs. Pro.
-Now it’s your call to make.
+So that concludes our comparison.
+Now it’s your call to make!

 Ready to upgrade?